-Mother Sita was not moved by Ravan’s threats.
-Seeing Mother Sita paying no heeds to his threats he warned her,” I give you one month time to think and if you fail to do so I will kill you.”
-Filled with anger and disappointment Ravan left along with his wives.
-Hanumanji witnessed the whole incident sitting admist the trees.
-He was fuming with anger, he just wanted to get down and attack Ravan but seeing the whole situation Hanuman had to curb his anger.
+Ravan’s threats did not move Mother Sita.
+Seeing Mother Sita paying no heeds to his threats, he warned her,” I give you one month time to think, and if you fail to do so, I will kill you.”
+Filled with anger and disappointment, Ravan left along with his wives.
+Hanumanji witnessed the whole incident sitting amidst the trees.
+He was fuming with rage, he just wanted to get down and attack Ravan but seeing the entire situation Hanuman had to curb his anger.

-Trijata was overcomed by sorrow after listening to Mother Sita.
-She assured her,” O dear mother! please don’t loose hope, Shree Ram is no ordinary being, he is the master of three worlds he will surely save you from our King Ravan.
+Trijata was overcome by sorrow after listening to Mother Sita.
+She assured her,” O dear mother!
+Please don’t lose hope, Shree Ram is no ordinary being, he is the master of three worlds he will surely save you from our King Ravan.
 Have patience.”
-After consoling her she along with other Rakshasis sat down under a tree to take rest.
+After consoling her, she, along with other Rakshasis sat down under a tree to take rest.

 She was delighted to hear Shri Ram’s name.
-In that state of mind she asked,” Who are you and how did you enter Lanka?
-Did my Lord sent you here?
+In that state of mind, she asked,” Who are you, and how did you enter Lanka?
+Did my Lord send you here?
 Where did you get this ring from?
 Are you a rakshas and playing tricks with me?”

-She was overjoyed to hear this and with her cracking voice she inquired,” How is Shri Ram and Lakshman?
+She was thrilled to hear this, and with her cracking voice, she inquired,” How is Shri Ram and Lakshman?
 Are they all well?
 When are they going to come and take me away?
 Did you hear what that rakshas said he is going to kill me.”

-Hanuman assured Mother Sita,” Mother, now that I have found you, Shri Ram and Lakshman with come soon, kill Ravan and his rakshas forces and take you away from this place.
-Till that time please don’t loose hope.” ” But how can a tiny vanar like you and other’s fight with Ravan’s forces?, she inquired.
+Hanuman assured Mother Sita,” Mother, now that I have found you, Shri Ram and Lakshman with come soon.
+They will kill Ravan and his rakshas forces and take you away from this place.
+Till that time, please don’t lose hope.”
+But how can a tiny vanar like you and other’s fight with Ravan’s forces?
+She inquired.

 HANUMAN BURNS LANKA

-” Maharaj! a monkey has destroyed our Ashok Vatika and has killed many rakshas”, shouted a wounded guard.
-Ravan was surprised to learn that how could an ordinary monkey single handedly kill his powerful men.
-He was filled with anger and he shouted,” Go and capture that monkey.
+” Maharaj!
+A monkey has destroyed our Ashok Vatika and has killed many rakshasas”, shouted a wounded guard.
+Ravan was surprised to learn that how could an ordinary monkey single-handedly kill his powerful men.
+He was filled with anger, and he shouted,” Go and capture that monkey.
 Tie him up and bring him in front of me.”
-Hearing Ravan’s command everyone rushed out of the palace to kill Hanuman.
+Hearing Ravan’s command, everyone rushed out of the palace to kill Hanuman.

-Raged with anger Ravan screamed so loudly that the whole land shivered in fear.
-He announced that to avenge his son’s death he himself will go and kill that monkey.
+Raged with anger, Ravan screamed so loudly that the whole land shivered in fear.
+He announced that to avenge his son’s death; he will go and kill that monkey.
 But his other son named Meghnath ( which means “thundering of the clouds”; also known as Indrajeet ), the most powerful and obedient one came forward and sought permission to defeat this monkey.
-At first Ravan was reluctant but later granted him permission.
+At first, Ravan was reluctant but later permitted him.

-In his chariot and followed by a huge army Meghnath left for Ashok Vatika.
-From the sounds of trumprets and the march Hanuman understood that someone big is coming to fight him but he sat unmoved on a tree.
+In his chariot and followed by a vast army, Meghnath left for Ashok Vatika.
+From the sounds of trumpets and the march, Hanuman understood that someone big is coming to fight him, but he sat unmoved on a tree.

 Finding him to be an ordinary monkey Ravan growled and asked,” Who are you and what brings you to Lanka?
 Why have you played havoc on Lanka, speak up or face punishment?”

-“I am Hanuman, messenger of Shri Ram”, replied Hanuman, proudly holding his head high, “With his permission I came to Lanka in search of Mother Sita.
+“I am Hanuman, a messenger of Shri Ram,” replied Hanuman, proudly holding his head high, “With his permission I came to Lanka in search of Mother Sita.
 Let go of her and seek forgiveness from Shri Ram.
 If you fail to do so than I assure you, your end is near.
-The whole monkey clan has joined Shri Ram who himself is the supreme lord and a great warrior in all the three worlds.
-Wake up Ravan! to save yourself and your people from the wrath of Shri Ram, return Mother Sita to him and he will forgive you.”
+The whole monkey clan has joined Shri Ram who himself is the supreme Lord and a great warrior in all the three worlds.
+Wake up Ravan! to save yourself and your people from the wrath of Shri Ram, return Mother Sita to him, and he will forgive you.”

-Ravan was furious at the arrogant words of Hanuman and standing in his court he had the audacity to threaten Lankapati Ravan.
-Ravan’s anger was beyond control and he order his ministers to kill this insolent monkey.
-Vibhisan who was watching all this silently rose up from his seat and with folded hands he said,” Brother! it is not right to kill a messenger, its against the royal principles.
+Ravan was furious at the arrogant words of Hanuman and standing in his court he dared to threaten Lankapati Ravan.
+Ravan’s anger was beyond control, and he orders his ministers to kill this insolent monkey.
+Vibhisan who was watching all this silently rose up from his seat, and with folded hands, he said,” Brother!
+It is not right to kill a messenger, it’s against the royal principles.
 Please reconsider your decision and grant him some other punishment instead of killing him.”
 Vibhisan tried to deter Ravan from killing Hanuman.
 Hanuman was very pleased with Vibhisan’s words.
 All the other ministers in the court supported Vibhisan’s suggestion.

-Because of all this Hanuman was tired so he resumed his small form and before leaving Lanka he went to Ashok Vatika once again to meet Mother Sita.
-He greeted her with folded hands and said,” Mother! my work here in Lanka is done but before leaving please give me something so that I can prove Shri Ram that I have met you in Lanka.”
-Soon she took of her Chudamani(a gemset jewelry with is worn by ladies at the back of heir head) and placed it in Hanuman’s hand.
+Because of all this, Hanumanji was tired.
+So he resumed his small form, and before leaving Lanka, he went to Ashok Vatika once again to meet Mother Sita.
+He greeted her with folded hands and said,” Mother! my work here in Lanka is done, but before leaving, please give me something so that I can prove Shri Ram that I have met you in Lanka.”
+Soon she took off her Chudamani(a piece of gem-set jewelry with is worn by ladies at the back of heir’s head) and placed it in Hanuman’s hand.